Mateusz Bogusz: Leeds United

-Bogusz featured in the club's first-team during the pre-season ahead of the 2019–20 season, featuring in 16 Marcelo Bielsa's 16-man squad for Leeds' pre-season tour of Australia for matches against Manchester United and West Sydney Wanderers, and scoring against the latter.
+Bogusz featured in the club's first-team during the pre-season ahead of the 2019–20 season, featuring in Marcelo Bielsa's 16-man squad for Leeds' pre-season tour of Australia for matches against Manchester United and West Sydney Wanderers, and scoring against the latter.
 He made his senior debut for Leeds on 27 August 2019 in an EFL Cup match against Stoke City, with Leeds losing on 4–5 on penalties after a 2–2 draw in normal time.
 After the English professional football season was paused in March 2020 due to the COVID-19 pandemic, the season was resumed during June, where Leeds earned promotion to the Premier League as Championship champions for the 2019–20 season, with Bogusz making his league debut for the club in the final game of the season in a 4–0 victory against Charlton Athletic.

-His first start of the 2020–21 season came on 16 September 2020 for Premier League Leeds in a 1–1 draw against EFL League One side Hull City in the EFL Cup, with Hull winning 9-8 on penalties.
+His first start of the 2020–21 season came on 16 September 2020 for Premier League Leeds in a 1–1 draw against EFL League One side Hull City in the EFL Cup, with Hull winning 9–8 on penalties.
 Bogusz was then named as an unused substitute in the following Premier League game against Fulham on 19 September after an injury to Pablo Hernández.
 Bogusz signed a new three-year contract with Leeds on 11 August 2020.
 On 5 October 2020, deadline day, Bogusz joined Spanish Segunda División side Logroñés on loan for the 2020–21.
 He scored once in 24 appearances as the club finished 20th in the league and were relegated.

-On 7 July 2021, Bogusz was again loaned out to Spain, this time joining newly-promoted Segunda División side Ibiza on a season-long deal.

-On 31 August 2022, Bogusz rejoined Ibiza on loan for the duration of the 2022-23 season.
+On 7 July 2021, Bogusz joined newly promoted Segunda División side Ibiza on a season-long deal.
+On 31 August 2022, the loan was extended for another season.
+The loan was terminated on 24 March 2023.

+Los Angeles FC

+On 31 March 2023, Bogusz signed a four-year contract with Major League Soccer club Los Angeles FC.

+Cruz Azul

+On 25 January 2025, Bogusz joined Mexican club Cruz Azul for a reported fee of US$9 million.

 International career

 Bogusz has represented Poland at international level at several age groups.
-On 13 May 2019, Bogusz was called up to the Poland U20 for the FIFA U-20 World Cup.
+On 13 May 2019, Bogusz was called up to the Poland U20 squad for the FIFA U-20 World Cup.

-On 19 August 2019, Bogusz was called up to the Poland U21s for the first time for matches against Latvia U21 and Estonia U21s in September 2019.
-With Bogusz making his Poland U21s debut on 10 September against Estonia U21s in a 4–0 win.
-On 5 September 2020, Bogusz scored his first goals for Poland U21s by scoring a brace in a 6-0 win against Estonia U21s.
+On 19 August 2019, Bogusz was called up to the Poland U21 team for the first time for matches against Latvia U21 and Estonia U21 in September 2019.
+He debuted against the latter opponent in a 4–0 victory.
+On 5 September 2020, Bogusz scored his first goals for Poland with a brace in a 6–0 victory against Estonia U21.

+Bogusz received his first call-up to the Polish senior squad for two Nations League matches against Scotland and Croatia in September 2024.
+He debuted on 8 September against the latter opponent, playing 62 minutes as Croatia won 1–0.